 During this exciting three-week course students will try on many roles including fashion designer, stylist, product development specialist, buyer, and fashion show director.
 One half of the course work focuses on the business side of fashion and the other half focuses upon design.
 Culmination of the program includes creation of garments and a fashion show staged and produced by participants.
 Participants also learn how to publicize the fashion show and to create the program.

 Each day of the three-week session will start with a morning of merchandising.
 Students will learn about the various segments of the fashion business and about possible careers in the fashion industry.
-Activities will include a product development project; creation of an inspiration board; and organizing, producing, and promoting the fashion show to be held on the last day of the Intensive.
+Activities will include a product development project based on visits to retail establishments; creation of an inspiration board; and organizing, producing, and promoting the fashion show to be held on the last day of the Intensive.
 Students will have an opportunity to learn about the business side of fashion and how merchandisers contribute to the world of fashion through, not only their creativity, but also their abilities to plan, analyze, and operate as leaders in the fashion industry.
 Students will have an opportunity to explore their own desires to become fashion industry leaders and executives.

 In the afternoon of each day, students will learn about design and design principles.
 Activities will include the creation of a garment to be worn in the fashion show.

 Michael-Birch Pierce is a fiber artist and fashion designer based in Richmond, VA.
 He received a BFA in Fashion Design from Virginia Commonwealth University and worked as a menswear and print designer.
 He studied at the Savannah College of Art and Design for an MFA in Fibers with a focus on embroidery and embellishment.